react-navigation/react-navigation.github.io/docs/tab-based-navigation.md

 ## Customizing the appearance

-This is similar to how you would customize a stack navigator &mdash; there are some properties that are set when you initialize the tab navigator and others that can be customized per-screen in `navigationOptions`.
+This is similar to how you would customize a stack navigator &mdash; there are some properties that are set when you initialize the tab navigator and others that can be customized per-screen in `options`.

 ```js
 // You can import Ionicons from @expo/vector-icons if you use Expo or